HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 Often a comparison is followed by a branch in an instruction stream.
-VCPU-32 therefore features conditional branch instructions that both offer the combination of a register evaluation and branch depending on the condition specified.
+VCPU-32 therefore features  conditional branch instruction that offers the combination of a register evaluation and branch depending on the condition specified.
 The condition field does not encode a greater or greater-equal condition.
 This can easily be done by reversing the registers and inverting the comparison condition.

 <!--------------------------------------------------------------------------------------------------------->